 How do I store my jewelry?

-As many might, or might not know, gold is very often surrounded by cruelty.
-It is not uncommon for new gold to be mined by people held as slaves or even young children lured with the promise of helping to care for their families financially!
+As many might, or might not know, many metals are very often surrounded by cruelty.
+It is not uncommon for them to be mined by people held as slaves or even young children lured with the promise of helping to care for their families financially!
 I spend a lot of time researching what I buy and where it comes from so that it is animal free and cruelty free.
-I feel safest using recycled gold that I melt myself and turn into usable material for my Keum boo projects.
-The ancient Korean art form is not using solid gold, though, it is just a layer of gold that melds with the fine silver to make one piece through high heat and pressure.
+I feel safest using recycled metals that I melt myself or purchasing from the few reputable companies out there known for their recycled metals.
+There is a lot of time and work put into researching where I purchase my supplies and gemstones from because it is important to know and do something about it.

 Where do you get your stones from?